explosion/prodigy-evaluate/README.md

 This repository contains a Prodigy plugin for recipes to evaluate spaCy pipelines.
 It features multiple recipes:

 1. `evaluate.evaluate`: Evaluate a spaCy pipeline on one or more datasets for different components.
-Per-component evaluation sets can be provided using the `eval:` prefix for consistency.
 Passing flags like `--label-stats` or `--confusion-matrix` will compute a variety of evaluation metrics, including precision, recall, F1, accuracy, and more.

 <p align="center">
   <img src="images/example.gif" width="75%">